Skip to main content

 The following frequently asked questions and answers may help you better understand VVRP:

-ADEQ will review your application and inform you about your application status within 3 business days (excluding weekends and holidays) by:
+ADEQ will review your application and will contact you within 3 business days (excluding weekends and holidays) about your application status via one of the below:

 • Email from [email protected] (be sure to check your spam/junk folder), or